Act of 18 June 1965 no. 4

 The Ministry can decide that a fee must be paid for approval as mentioned in the first or second paragraph.
 The Ministry can provide further provisions on fees for failure to produce vehicles for administrative control at the Norwegian Public Roads Administration.

-Motor vehicles must be registered.
-The Ministry provides further provisions on such public registration of motor vehicles, on identification marks (number plates) and on vehicle licences.
-The Ministry can decide that a motor vehicle trailer must be registered as a motor vehicle.
+Motor vehicles shall be registered.
+The Ministry provides further provisions on registration of motor vehicles, on identification marks (licence plates) and on vehicle licences.
+The Ministry may decide that trailers for motor vehicles shall be registered as motor vehicles.

-Anyone who registers a motor vehicle is obliged to provide the information required in connection with the registration.
+Anyone who shall register a motor vehicle is obliged to provide the information required in connection with the registration.

-When a motor vehicle changes ownership, both the former and the new owner must notify the registration authority in writing within 3 days.
-The owner of a motor vehicle must report a change of address to the registration authority within 3 days.
+When a motor vehicle changes ownership, both the former and the new owner shall notify the registration authority in writing within 3 days.
+The owner of a motor vehicle is obliged to notify the registration authority of a change of address within 3 days.

-Registration cannot take place without a declaration of social security from a social security company in accordance with the Vehicle Liability Act or proof that the motor vehicle does not need to be insured according to the aforementioned law.
+Registration cannot take place without submitting a declaration of insurance from an insurance company in accordance with the Motor Vehicle Liability Act or proof that the motor vehicle does not need to be insured under the said Act.

-The expenses for identification marks are borne by the owner of the motor vehicle, unless the Ministry decides otherwise.
+The costs for licence plates are borne by the owner of the motor vehicle, unless the Ministry decides otherwise.

-The Ministry can exempt certain groups of vehicles or certain uses of vehicles from the obligation to register, etc. according to § 15.
+The Ministry can exempt certain groups of vehicles or certain uses of vehicles from the obligation to register pursuant to Section 15.

-The registration authority can permit the use of a motor vehicle for a shorter period of time or for a single occasion without the motor vehicle being registered etc. in accordance with § 15.
-In that case, the motor vehicle must be in good condition and have special markings attached.
-Before the permit is granted, in accordance with the Vehicle Liability Act, an insurance declaration from an insurance company or proof that the motor vehicle does not need to be insured under the said Act must be submitted.
+The registration authority may permit the use of a motor vehicle for a shorter period of time or for a single occasion without the motor vehicle being registered pursuant to Section 15.
+In such a case, the motor vehicle must be in a proper condition and be fitted with special identification marks.
+Before the permit is granted, in accordance with the Motor Vehicle Liability Act, a declaration of insurance from an insurance company or proof that the motor vehicle does not need to be insured under the said Act must be submitted.

-The Ministry can make further provisions on permission for such use of a motor vehicle as mentioned in the second paragraph and can set special conditions for the permission, including requirements for a fee.
+The Ministry may issue further provisions on permits for use of a motor vehicle as mentioned in the second paragraph and may set special conditions for the permit, including the requirement to pay a fee.

-Insofar as nothing else follows from § 16, motor vehicles or other vehicles subject to registration must not be used unless they have been registered and affixed with legal identification marks and a vehicle license has been issued.
-The carriage card must always be accompanied during use.
-A vehicle subject to registration that has been deregistered or is without legal markings must not be parked for more than 14 days on a public road or a private road marked with a public traffic sign.
+Insofar as nothing else follows from Section 16, motor vehicles or other vehicles subject to registration must not be used unless they have been registered and affixed with legal licence plates and a vehicle licence has been issued.
+The vehicle licence must always be carried in the vehicle while driving.
+A vehicle subject to registration that has been deregistered or is without legal licence plates must not be parked for more than 14 days on public roads or on private roads marked with public traffic signs.

-The Ministry can stipulate in regulations that an alcohol lock must be installed in vehicles that are used for transport against payment, and provides further provisions on the approval, installation and control of the alcohol lock.
-Expenses for the acquisition, installation and control of the alcohol lock are covered by the person who operates the transport for a fee.
-The Ministry can issue further provisions on the scheme, including provisions on the area of operation, which groups of vehicles are to be covered, and on orders for rectification during checks along the road.
+The Ministry may, in regulations, demand installation of an alcohol interlock in vehicles used for transport for remuneration, and provides further provisions on the approval, installation and inspection of the alcohol interlock.
+The costs of acquiring, installing and inspecting the alcohol interlock shall be covered by the person operating the transport for remuneration.
+The Ministry may issue further provisions on the scheme, including provisions on the scope, which groups of vehicles are to be covered, and on orders for rectification during roadside inspections.

 The owner of a vehicle or the person who has control over it on the owner's behalf must present the vehicle for inspection when the police or the Norwegian Public Roads Administration require it.
 The person must also provide information about the vehicle when required.

-The Ministry can issue regulations in regulations that vehicle manufacturers and their contact points must make available technical information about vehicles for use in vehicle inspections.
+The Ministry can issue regulations that vehicle manufacturers and their contact points must make available technical information about vehicles for use in vehicle inspections.

 Periodic vehicle checks can only be carried out by approved businesses with approved inspectors and an approved technical manager.
 For approval, the controller and technical manager must present an ordinary police certificate to show that the person in question is fit for the task.